devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ##### Security and Compliance

-- Network isolation: You access your FSx for ONTAP file system from the Amazon VPC that it’s associated with, or from any network that you peer with your VPC.
+- Network isolation: You access your FSx for ONTAP file system from the Amazon VPC that it's associated with, or from any network that you peer with your VPC.
 You can also optionally use ONTAP export policies to configure which clients can read and write to the volumes.
 - Resource-level permissions: FSx for ONTAP is integrated with IAM.
 You can also tag your Amazon FSx for NetApp ONTAP resources and control the actions that your IAM users and groups can take based on those tags.
 - Identity-based authentication: FSx for ONTAP supports identity-based authentication over NFS or SMB if you join your file system to an Active Directory (AD).
 Your users can then use their existing AD-based user identities to authenticate themselves.
 Once authenticated, users can access the ﬁle system and control access to individual files and folders.
 - Encryption: All data is automatically encrypted using KMS.
 Also supports Kerberos-based encryption in transit if you join your file system to Active Directory.